QUESTIONS

 notes, “man’s chief end is to glorify God and to enjoy Him forever.”
 Scripture-based education is necessary so

 that man might glorify God in truth.
-Men

-commands.
-While only God can regenerate
+He commands.
+While only God can

 Puritans dominated British North America in literature, education, and scholarship.
 The Bay Psalm Book was both the first book printed in British North America and it was also the first book entirely written in the Colonies.
 The first printing press in New England was purchased and imported specifically to print this book.
 The Puritans’ Homeschool Curriculum builds the learning of psalm singing into its curriculum.